akrambichri/react-pwa-test-tech/README.md

 ## What It Is

-A simple PWA demo that displays the text "Hello, World!" utilizing an app manifest, service workers and caching.
-This demo is written in plain-vanilla HTML, CSS and Javascript (ES6).
-It has no dependencies.
+A simple React JS PWA demo that make use of WebRTC and Firebase Storage utilizing an app manifest, service workers and caching.
+This demo is written in React js.
+It has react-media-recorder, react-toastify and firebase as dependencies.

 #### Demo: [https://react-pwa-test-tech.netlify.app](https://react-pwa-test-tech.netlify.app)